 Mark Hinman BA (Hons) MCIfA

-Mark is a Member of the Institute of Field Archaeologists (MIFA) and has worked as a professional archaeologist since completing his degree 1985.
+Mark has worked as a professional archaeologist since completing his degree 1985.
 He has managed and directed a wide variety of archaeological projects covering all periods from 5th millennium BC to the modern period in Britain, Europe and the Middle East.
 Throughout his career Mark has worked extensively throughout the Midlands and East Anglia with a good track record of delivery on major projects and collaborative ventures.
 Since starting the Cambridge office of PCA in 2011 the regional business has grown rapidly and now includes a second office in Norwich which has been established to better service our clients demands for our services.

 Direct Line: 01223 492 271